pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedExample.md

 !!! note "Video Demonstration"
     A video demonstration of this example is available [here](https://videos.pingidentity.com/detail/videos/devops/video/6313575361112/getting-started-walkthrough).

-!!! note "Version"
+!!! note "Versions Used"
     This example was written using Docker Desktop with Kubernetes enabled on the Mac platform.
-The version used for this guide was `4.17.0 (99724)`, which includes Docker Engine `v20.10.23` and Kubernetes `v1.25.4`.
-The ingress-nginx controller version was `1.6.4`.
+The version used for this guide was `4.19.0 (106363)`, which includes Docker Engine `v23.0.5` and Kubernetes `v1.25.9`.
+The ingress-nginx controller version was `1.8.0`, deployed from Helm chart version `4.7.0`.

 !!! note "Kubernetes Services Kubernetes versus Server-Deployed Applications"